 0. Refer to Text Rendering and Fonts for more information.

-This variable is set in
+This variable is set as the Platform target property in the

 Note: QUL_PLATFORM_DEFAULT_NUM_FRAMES_TO_PRESERVE_ASSETS is propagated to Qt Quick Ultralite runtime through Qul::Platform::PlatformContext::config()